-4. Aloe vera for Sensitive Skin - Grab some aloe vera gel, cucumber juice, yoghurt and rose oil and blend them to a paste.
+4. Aloe vera for sensitive skin - Grab some aloe vera gel, cucumber juice, yogurt and rose oil and blend them to a paste.
 Apply and leave for around 20 minutes, then rinse it off.

 (Also Read: 10 Dos and Don'ts for Naturally Beautiful Skin)

 It's not just the beauty industry that's obsessing over the benefits of aloe vera, the health industry can't stop raving about it either.
-According to Britt Brandon, the author of The Everything Guide to Aloe Vera for Health, "Aloe vera can improve the effectiveness of your diet and maximise your weight-loss potential.
-With ample amounts of vitamins and minerals that contribute to weight-loss, as well as amino acids, enzymes and sterols, aloe vera ensures your diet is not only supportive of weight-loss, but also improves the body's absorption and utilisation, improving overall health as well as weight-loss success."
+Known as ghritkumari in Hindi, the plant has millions of takers around the world and is used in the form of gels, cream and juices, due to the aloe vera's wondrous health benefits.
+According to Britt Brandon, the author of The Everything Guide to Aloe Vera for Health, "Aloe vera can improve the effectiveness of your diet and maximise your weight loss potential.
+With ample amounts of vitamins and minerals that contribute to weight-loss, as well as amino acids, enzymes and sterols, aloe vera ensures your diet is not only supportive of weight loss, but also improves the body's absorption and utilisation, improving overall health as well as weight loss success."

 (Also Read: Weight Loss: Here's Why You Should Drink Fennel Seed (Saunf) Water For Weight Loss)

-There are countless studies that prove how effective aloe vera is for weight-loss
+Weight Loss: There are countless studies that prove how effective aloe vera is for weight-loss.

 Aloe vera contains something called proteolytic enzymes which repairs dead skin cells on the scalp.
 It also acts as a great conditioner and leaves your hair all smooth and shiny.
 It promotes hair growth, prevents itching on the scalp, reduces dandruff and conditions your hair.
 Diane Gage, author of Aloe Vera: Nature's Soothing Healer says, "Keratin, the primary protein of hair, consists of amino acids, oxygen, carbon, and small amounts of hydrogen, nitrogen, and sulphur.
 Aloe vera has a chemical make up similar to that of keratin and it rejuvenates the hair with its own nutrients, giving it more elasticity and preventing breakage."